modio/modio-docs/public/en-us/game-integration/unity/feature-guides/unity-template-ui/unity-tui-functionality.md

 ![marketplace features](img/feature_marketplace_8.png)

 When prompted to buy more Tokens on PlayStation, Switch or Steam, the Template UI will call on the native platform marketplace UI to handle all token purchases.
-However, when prompted to buy tokens on Xbox & Oculus platforms, an internal modal will be used to list available token packs.
+However, when prompted to buy tokens on XBOX & Oculus platforms, an internal modal will be used to list available token packs.

 All token pack purchases will sync with the user's account and update their total tokens immediately.